-The Audio Mixer window is launched from the Internal Radio menu.
+The Audio Mixer window is launched from the SDR menu.

-• You can also use the keyboard shortcut Ctrl-Alt-M.
+e You can also use the keyboard shortcut Ctrl-Alt-M.

 The window has two comprehensive audio mixer panels.
-The upper panel controls the analog outputs (the standard 3.5 mm stereo audio jack socket located on the rear of the SBS-3).
+The upper panel controls the SBS-3's analog outputs (the standard 3.5 mm stereo audio jack socket located on the rear of the SBS-3).
 You can listen to this output using external speakers or headphones.
+This feature is not available on the SDR Puck.